 Awed by the opulence and easy lifestyle of the Parks, the Kims roll an insidious plan into motion and before long, they’re all employed at the sumptuous estate.
 Pretending to be not related, the poor family basically occupies the Park household in a military-grade coup.
 Ki-Jeong becomes the art teacher to the Parks’ precious young son; Dad is the family chauffeur, and Mom the housekeeper… no matter that the people previously in those positions had to be ousted by any means necessary.

 As the darkly comedic story unfolds, you’ll begin to wonder: Who are the parasites here: the Kims who designate an unsuspecting family for their own financial gain?
 Or the Parks who exploit the Kims as servants?

 The cast is stunningly good – a tale as intricately woven as Parasite wouldn’t work with any weak links – and so are the locations, which are characters in and of themselves.
 The Kim’s filthy basement apartment is the antithesis of the Parks’ magnificent, architecturally-designed domain.
+Arguably, there is hardly any online casino that developed three alternatives for a welcome package but Uptown Aces did.
 The cinematography by Kyung-pyo Hong is Hitchcockian (Hitchcock was known in his day as “the cameraman’s director”) in that each frame and camera move communicates a theme or subtly reveals a plot twist.